gengstrand/clojure-news-feed/server/analysis/README.md

 There is a [jupyter notebook](https://github.com/gengstrand/clojure-news-feed/blob/master/server/analysis/fc.ipynb) which explores an attempt to quantify code complexity in the various implementations.
 It is quite inconclusive.

-There is an Apache Druid [injection spec](https://github.com/gengstrand/clojure-news-feed/blob/master/server/feedDruidSpec.json) in which you can explore the performance data that I have collected from the various implementations.
-This example assumes that you have installed Druid locally.
+There are a couple of Apache Druid [injection spec 1](https://github.com/gengstrand/clojure-news-feed/blob/master/server/analysis/feedDruidSpec.json) and [injection spec 2](https://github.com/gengstrand/clojure-news-feed/blob/master/server/analysis/feed2DruidSpec.json) in which you can explore the performance data that I have collected from the various implementations.
+This example assumes that you have installed Druid locally and have an appropriate version of both Java and Python installed.

 ```
 cd path/to/local/druid